MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/synchronous-oid-request-interface-in-ndis-6-80.md

 ## Filtering

 > [!WARNING]
 > In Windows 10, version 1709, Synchronous OID requests are supported only for miniport and protocol drivers.
-The information in this section is for informational purposes only.
+The information in this section is for informational purposes only to explain how Synchronous OID calls work.
 Filter drivers cannot make Synchronous OID request calls in Windows 10, version 1709.

 Like the other two types of OID calls, filter drivers have full control over the OID request in a Synchronous call.
 Filter drivers can observe, intercept, modify, and issue Synchronous OIDs.
 However, for efficiency, the mechanics of a Synchronous OID are somewhat different.